Cultured Guru Logo

 Notes

-• you can use starter cultures, already-made vegan yogurt, or store-bought yogurt with live active cultures to innoculate the yogurt.
-For vegan starter culture click here
+• You can use starter cultures, already-made vegan yogurt, or store-bought yogurt with live active cultures to inoculate the yogurt.
+For vegan starter culture, click here

 Did you make this recipe?